1902 Nobel Prize in Literature: Laureate

-Theodor Mommsen was a writer expert both in history and law, and this combination was important for his research career.
+Theodor Mommsen was a writer and expert both in history and law, and this combination was important for his research career.
 His Nobel Prize was motivated primarily by his pioneering three-volume work about Roman history, Römische Geschichte.
 It depicted different aspects of the Roman Republic's history: political, legal, economic, cultural and even geographical and meteorological.
 According to the Swedish Academy, his writing was "vivid and empathetic", and it was for these literary qualities that he was awarded the Nobel Prize.

 A History of Rome

-When Mommsen was awarded the prize, the world recognition was given him with "special reference" to the 'Römische Geschichte (the History of Rome).
+When Mommsen was awarded the prize, the world recognition was given him with "special reference" to the Römische Geschichte (the History of Rome).
 The award came nearly fifty years after the first appearance of the work.
 The award also came during the last year of the author's life (1817–1903).
 It is the only time thus far that the Nobel Prize for Literature has been presented to a historian per se.
 Yet the literary Nobel has since been awarded to a philosopher (1950) with mention of an "intellectual history", and to a war-time leader (1953) for speeches and writings, including a "current events history", plus a Nobel Memorial Prize has been awarded for two "economic histories" (1993).
 Nonetheless Mommsen's multi-volume History of Rome remains in a singular Nobel class.

 The 1911 Encyclopædia Britannica, a well-regarded reference yet nonetheless "a source unsparingly critical", summarizes: "Equally great as antiquary, jurist, political and social historian, Mommsen lived to see the time when among students of Roman history he had pupils, followers, critics, but no rivals.
 He combined the power of minute investigation with a singular faculty for bold generalization and the capacity for tracing out the effects of thought on political and social life."